jacobkap/ucrbook/docs/05_arrests.md

 ### Age

-For each crime the data provides the number of people of each sex by age, with several years in the peak offending age given as the specific age and younger and older ages broken into groups.
-Only female and male options are available, and there is no variable for "unknown" sex.
-There is also no option for transgender so whether the sex for that arrestee is their biological sex or their current gender is likely dependent on the policy of the arresting agency.
+The dataset provides the number of arrests for each age group and gender.
+Specific ages are reported for younger individuals (e.g., 15-24), while older individuals are grouped into broader age ranges (e.g., 25-29, 30-34).
+Male and female arrestees are reported separately, and the dataset does not include any category for non-binary or transgender individuals.
 To get a total arrests for that crime for that age, just add the female and male variables together.
 Below are the ages or age categories included in the data, and these are the same for female and male arrestees.

 * Female
     + Under 10